 Climate of Nepal

 Nepal monsoon of Nepal has made two clear wet and dry seasons where wet days of summer are Monsoon days.
 Most of the rainfalls in Nepal are during Monsoon in summer and the remaining are dry days.
-The Monsoon of Nepal is the major rainy time of the year in between mid-June and September.
-However, the months of seasons vary with slope and altitude of the mountain.
-Likewise, the northern slopes and higher altitudes are less warm whereas on the southern slopes and lower altitude there is regular rainfall with mild temperature.
-The rains mostly occur at night with occasional thunderstorms, making the next days crispy clean and fresh.
+The Monsoon of Nepal is the major rainy time of the year between mid-June and September.
+However, the months of seasons vary with the slope and altitude of the mountain.
+Likewise, the northern slopes and higher altitudes are less warm whereas on the southern slopes and lower altitudes there is regular rainfall with mild temperature.
+The rains mostly occur at night with occasional thunderstorms, making the next days crispy clean,, and fresh.
 However, the length of summer and autumn also depend on the Monsoon.
 Most of the northern belt of the Himalayan zone is ideal for trekking during monsoon.

 Nepal summer is the hottest season of Nepal from May-August.
 In summer, the climate of northern Nepal is cool and severe, the mid-hill has a hot climate, whereas the temperature is extremely hot in the plains region.
 During the summer month, the average temperature is around 28-degree celsius.
 However, the temperature in mid-hill and Terai are higher than those of the Himalayas.